Life Insurance Scams

 What to Do if You’re a Victim of Life Insurance Fraud

-Discovering you've been scammed feels overwhelming, but quick action limits your financial losses.
-Your response depends on timing.
-You may qualify for a full refund, or you may need to cut ties and report the fraud.
-Either way, document everything and file complaints with the right agencies.
+If you’ve been scammed, the situation can feel overwhelming, but quick action helps limit financial loss.
+Your next steps depend on timing.
+You may still qualify for a full refund, or you may need to cut ties and report the fraud.
+Either way, keep records of everything and file complaints with the appropriate agencies.

 calendar icon